vars-tool/vars-tool/README.md

 ## 5. Your Contributions

-Contributions to vars-tool are welcome!
+Contributions to VARS-TOOL are welcome!
 To contribute new features submit a pull request.
 To get started it is recommended to install the packages in `requirements.txt` by using the following command:
 ```console
 foo@bar:~$ pip install -r requirements.txt
 ```